joeavanzato/LogBoost/README.md

 -buildti [bool] (default=false) - Build the threat intelligence database based on feed_config.json -updateti [bool] (default=false) - Update (and build if it doesn't exist) the threat intelligence database based on feed_config.json
+-includedc [bool] (default=false) - When using -updateti, if this is also specified LogBoost will download and expand a lsit of known DataCenter IP addresses for use in enrichment.
 -useti [bool] (default=false) - Use the threat intelligence database if it exists -intelfile [string] - Specify the path to an intelligence file to ingest into the threat DB (must use with -inteltype) -inteltype [string] - Specify the type to appear when there is a match on custom-ingested ingelligence (must use with -intelfile)